 - A QTIP trust provides income for a spouse, then passes the remainder of the assets to other heirs.

-Wills and trusts can be used to accomplish many goals, and they can be as flexible as your needs and wishes require.
+Wills and trusts can be used to accomplish many goals and can be as flexible as your needs and wishes require.
 Ensuring that those needs and wishes are carried out requires careful planning in choosing the best trusts or the best provisions for your will.